 The rest of the paper is organized as follows.
-In section II, we describe the methods used for our parametrisation and thermodynamic model in the appropriate subsections.
-Section III is dedicated to the results for the thermodynamic model and parametrisation respectively.
+In section II, we describe the methods used for our parametrisation, the thermodynamic model, and potassium partitioning in the appropriate subsections.
+Section III is dedicated to the results for the thermodynamic model, the parametrisations, and the application to potassium partitioning respectively.
 Section IV discusses the results and compares them to experimental data.
 Section V concludes the paper, summarizes the findings, and points out what can be done in future works.